Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • Ignoring otitis media or improper treatment;

-• scars on the tympanic membrane due to frequent relapses;
+• scars on the eardrum due to frequent relapses;

-• violation of the normal activity of the Eustachian tube;
+• disruption of the normal activity of the Eustachian tube;

 • infections - for example, scarlet fever.